 Are there any alternatives to a flexible sigmoidoscopy?

-Other options include a colonoscopy, a barium enema (an x-ray test of your large bowel) or a CT colography (a scan of your large bowel).
+Other options include a barium enema (an x-ray test of your large bowel) or a CT colography (a scan of your large bowel).

 What does the procedure involve?

 A flexible sigmoidoscopy usually takes 15 to 20 minutes.

 The endoscopist will be able to look for problems such as inflammation or polyps.
 Most polyps can be removed painlessly and completely during the test.
 They will be able to perform biopsies and take photographs to help make the diagnosis.